thephez/dash-docs/_includes/devdoc/example_transactions.md

 As dangerous as raw transactions are (see warnings above), making a mistake with a private key can be much worse---as in the case of a HD wallet [cross-generational key compromise][devguide hardened keys].
-These examples are to help you learn, not for you to emulate on mainnet.
+**These examples are to help you learn, not for you to emulate on mainnet.**

 {% highlight bash %}
-> dash-cli -regtest getnewaddress n4puhBEeEWD2VvjdRC9kQuX2abKxSCMNqN
+> dash-cli -regtest getnewaddress yhshGrdbh3rWt9EPaSi7xSGRFMvFdzTZ8n
-> dash-cli -regtest getnewaddress n4LWXU59yM5MzQev7Jx7VNeq1BqZ85ZbLj
+> dash-cli -regtest getnewaddress yesLaP5XFTaLZiWAo2zK8mFfUCtV8rRhKw

-> NEW_ADDRESS1=n4puhBEeEWD2VvjdRC9kQuX2abKxSCMNqN
+> NEW_ADDRESS1=yhshGrdbh3rWt9EPaSi7xSGRFMvFdzTZ8n
-> NEW_ADDRESS2=n4LWXU59yM5MzQev7Jx7VNeq1BqZ85ZbLj
+> NEW_ADDRESS2=yesLaP5XFTaLZiWAo2zK8mFfUCtV8rRhKw
 {% endhighlight %}

 For our two outputs, get two new addresses.